What is a Lawyer, Anyway?

 The types of legal cases a lawyer might handle can be divided into civil and criminal.
 “Civil usually means how to handle money and money-related matters or civil rights, for example, and sometimes in injunctive or equitable relief,” Nelson explains.
 “Criminal usually means representing either a criminal defendant or the prosecution.”

 A private law firm is an independent business.
+From the local to the global, and from highly specialized to general practices, the size, expertise, and legal services offered by law firms vary widely.
 Any client can hire a private lawyer or firm to represent them in any legal matter, whether civil or criminal.
 Private lawyers can choose which cases they will or will not take.

 Lawyers can also work for corporations.
 “Those lawyers are employees or officers working inside of public or private corporations or other entities,” Nelson says, “and their job is to manage and lead the corporation in terms of legal risks and business opportunities.”